lauradang/Piracy-Wars/README.md

 ![](turing_game.gif)

 # How to Play
-Download, extract, and run the executable [GAME SUMMATIVE.exe](https://github.com/lauradang/Piracy-Wars/blob/master/GAME%20SUMMATIVE.exe).
+Download, extract, and run the executable [GAME SUMMATIVE.exe](https://github.com/lauradang/Piracy-Wars/blob/master/GAME%20SUMMATIVE.exe) in the repo.
+Ensure the image [pirated.jpg](https://github.com/lauradang/Piracy-Wars/blob/master/pirated.jpg) is in the same folder as the executable.

 **Note:** This game only works on Windows.